Sheriff: Summary sheriffs

 Summary sheriffs hear civil cases brought under Simple Procedure and criminal cases brought under summary proceedings.
 Their sentencing powers are identical to a sheriff sitting in summary proceedings.

 Republic of Ireland

-In the Republic of Ireland, a sheriff (sirriam) is appointed under section 12(3) of the Court Officers Act 1945, to perform some of the functions that would otherwise be performed by the county registrar.
+In the Republic of Ireland, a sheriff (sirriam) is appointed under the Court Officers Act 1945, to perform some of the functions that would otherwise be performed by the county registrar.
+Eligibility to serve as sheriff requires five years' experience as either a sheriff's assistant, barrister, or solicitor.
 In practice, two types of sheriff have been appointed: